30 Fun Rainy-Day Activities for Kids

 Stuck in the House?
 Here are 30 Fun, Creative Activities for Kids from Toddlers to Tweens

 When it's raining cats and dogs outside and you're stuck in the house, chances are your kids are either staring like hypnotized zombies at the TV, squabbling with each other or whining that they're bored.
 Maybe it's not even raining.
 Perhaps you're snowed in, it's 20 degrees below zero or a scorching 109°F in the middle of summer.
-Maybe you're all quaratined because someone has a case of the chicken pox.
-No matter what the weather or the reason you're stuck in the house, there's no need for the kids to be bored or zoning out with the "boob tube."
+Maybe you're all quarantined due to a case of the chicken pox.
+As an update for 2020 and currently of special concern to all you parents of young children, perhaps the COVID-19 virus has you and your family "sheltering in place," quarantined at home.
+No matter what the the reason you're stuck in the house, there's no need for the kids to be bored or zoning out with the "boob tube."

 We all know that kids need plenty of creative play for proper development.
 However, turning on the TV can be really tempting when you're stuck in the house for hours -- or days -- on end.
-At some point it can seem like the best option, or even the only option.
-If you have a crop of little potatoes growing on your couch, don't despair.
-Here are 30 ideas for engaging, brain-building play.
+At some point, the TV and video game console can seem like the best options, or even the only options.
+If find that you have a crop of small couch potatoes growing in your game room, don't despair: here are 30 ideas for engaging, brain-building play.
 Some are more involved than others, some require a parent's help (depending on the age and skills of each child), and some just might keep the kids occupied for hours on their own.

-I've included an assortment of rainy-day activities for kids, and most of these will work for a wide range of ages.
+I've included an assortment of rainy-day activities for kids; most of the ideas will work for a wide range of ages.
 Some may be more appropriate for toddlers than tweens, or vice versa, but most can be modified so that they're fun for everyone.
-Parents of toddlers obviously need to use common sense when it comes to small pieces that could be choking hazards, working with scissors, playing in the bathtub and the like.
+Parents of toddlers obviously need to use common sense when it comes to kids working with scissors, playing in the bathtub, manipulating small items that could be choking hazards, and the like.

 Rainy-Day Activity #7: Face Painting